 It is this same management team that has the people and financial resources to determine better methods to perform and accomplish the work.
 The VSM team collects these ideas and improvements and produces a transformation plan where people are assigned to develop these new processes, linkages and practical approaches to perform work in a simpler and more productive manner.

 They work closely with their improvement teams to use lean techniques, technology and smarter tactics to make the product or provide the service.
-This team will often pilot and prove out their new method of getting the work done and implements it accordingly.4
+This team will often pilot and prove out their new method of getting the work done and implements it accordingly.3

-Sharp had mapped the repeat order value streams for Allentown and Conshohocken and have looked closely at how several customers interact with Sharp in packaging their products for blister and biotech product lines.
+Sharp had mapped the repeat order value streams for Allentown and Conshohocken and has looked closely at how several customers interact with Sharp in packaging their products for blister and biotech product lines.
 In addition, the Inventory Destruction Request (IDR) value stream has also been mapped for current and future state and a diverse team from various areas is currently working on a transformation plan of its own.
 The operation has also carved out a section of the value stream for production where packaging is completed on the floor from batch record and label creation through delivery of finished goods to warehouse waiting for release and shipment.

 Sharp Packaging Services is dedicated to use this technique often as it engages the customer with Sharp operations for their products manufacturing in the plant.
 It fits well with Sharp’s values of providing an excellent customer experience that will continue having the customer come back to perfect their products and advance their relationship with Sharp.